Label-efficient Time Series Representation Learning: A Review: In-domain Representation Learning

 \paragraph{Intra-sample Contrasting (Temporal Contrasting)} Intra-sample contrastive methods aim to learn the temporal relations in time series data in the pretraining phase.
 To do so, they process the signal at the timestep level, either in the embedding space or in the input space.
 One of the earliest works is Contrastive Predictive Coding (CPC), which learns the temporal relations by splitting the embedding space of the signal into a past part and a future part \cite{cpc}.
 Then, an autoregressive model is trained to produce a context vector from the past part and use it to predict the future part using contrastive learning.
 Similarly, SleepDPC generates multiple context vectors and uses each one to predict the next timestep in the future part for the sleep stage classification task \cite{9414752}.
 Also, TS-TCC applies strong and weak augmentations for each input signal, generates the embeddings for each, and uses the past part of each view to predict the future part of the other view in a tough cross-view prediction task \cite{tstcc}.
-Last, ContrNP replaces the autoregressive model used by CPC with a neural process \cite{neural_process}.
+Last, ContrNP replaces the autoregressive model used by CPC with a neural process for time series forecasting \cite{neural_process}, effectively bypassing the need for manually designed data augmentations.
+By leveraging a variety of sampling functions, this approach generates augmented data variants, extending neural processes with a novel contrastive loss to learn time series representations in a self-supervised manner.

 Other methods learn the temporal relations among timesteps in the input space.
 For example, Temporal Neighborhood Coding (TNC) assumes that the distribution of one window of timesteps is similar to its neighboring windows and can be more distinguishable than the non-neighboring windows \cite{tonekaboni2021unsupervised}.
 Therefore, TNC forms positive pairs among neighboring windows and negative pairs among non-neighboring windows.
 Another example is TS2Vec, which applies data augmentation on the input signal and considers the current timestep from the augmented views as positives, while the different timesteps from the same time series are considered as negatives \cite{yue2022ts2vec}.
+TS2Vec utilizes a hierarchical contrastive learning approach across augmented context views for robust contextual timestamp representations, which allows for simple aggregation to represent any sub-sequence within a time series.